Controlling Markovianity with Chiral Giant Atoms

 Here, $\Theta(t)$ is the Heaviside step function, $\varphi_\T{WG}$ is the optical length between the coupling points, $t_d$ is the corresponding time delay, and $\Gamma$ is the decay rate.
 More specifically, the optical length is given by $\varphi_\T{WG}=k_a d$ where $d$ is the distance between the coupling points, $k_a$ is the momentum corresponding to the atomic transition frequency $\omega_{a}$ ($k_a=\pi/2$ in our case), $v=2J\sin(k_a)$ is the speed of light in the waveguide, and $\Gamma=4 g^2/v$.

 For $\varphi_c=0$, Eq.~\eqref{eq:delay} is well known~\cite{TufarelliPRA2013}, and indeed shows the analogy between a non-chiral giant atom and a small atom in front of a mirror, cf.~Fig.~\ref{FigAnalogy}(a-b1).
 The only difference with Ref.~\cite{TufarelliPRA2013} is the minus sign in front of the second term in the right hand side of Eq.~\eqref{eq:delay}.
-Such $\pi$ phase difference is due to the fact that in Ref.~\cite{TufarelliPRA2013} the optical length is proportional to twice the distance between the atom and the mirror, as light has to hit the mirror and come back.
+Such $\pi$ phase difference is due to the fact that for an atom in front of a mirror the optical length is proportional to twice the distance between the atom and the mirror.

-Interestingly, we observe that the atomic decay is exactly exponential at $\varphi_c=\pi/2$, regardless of the time delay $t_d$, matching the behavior of a small atom coupled (with scaled coupling strength) to a waveguide.
-By contrast, the non-Markovianity of a chiral giant atom is prominent when $\varphi_\T{WG}=m\pi$ and $\varphi_c=(m+1)\pi$ with integer $m\geq0$ (matching, for odd $m$, the result in Ref.~\cite{TufarelliPRA2013}).
+Interestingly, we observe that the atomic decay is exactly exponential at $\varphi_c=\pi/2$, regardless of the time delay $t_d$, matching the behavior of a small atom coupled to a waveguide.
+By contrast, the non-Markovianity of a chiral giant atom is prominent when $\varphi_\T{WG}=m\pi$ and $\varphi_c=(m+1)\pi$ with integer $m\geq0$.
 At these values, part of the emitted light is trapped between the coupling points forming a bound state in the continuum (BIC)~\cite{HsuNatRevMat2016,CalajoPRL2019}.
-In Fig.~\ref{fig:decayChiral}, we show the dynamics of an initially excited chiral giant atom, which indeed decays exponentially, regardless of the time delay, for $\varphi_c=\pi/2$.
+In Fig.~\ref{fig:decayChiral}, we show the dynamics of an initially excited chiral giant atom, which indeed decays exponentially, regardless of the distance between the coupling points, for $\varphi_c=\pi/2$.

-Beyond the exact treatment, this behavior can be captured as well through the atomic master equation for small distances between the coupling points, when the Markov approximation is still valid.
-In the derivation of the master equation, this approximation makes the evolution of the density matrix time-local.
-Notwithstanding, the interaction Hamiltonian still keeps track of the non-locality of the atom-light interaction.
-The atomic master equation reads $\dot \rho = -i[\hat H_a,\rho] + \gamma \left(\hat\sigma\rho \hat\sigma^\dagger- \{\hat\sigma^\dagger \hat\sigma, \rho\}/2 \right)$ where (see Appendix~\ref{app:meTLchiralGiant})
+This behavior can be captured as well through the atomic master equation~\cite{Breuer2007Theory} for small distances between the coupling points.
+In this case the Markov approximation, which makes the evolution of the density matrix time local, is still valid.
+Notwithstanding, the interaction Hamiltonian still keeps track of the spatial non-locality of the atom-light interaction.
+The atomic master equation reads $\dot \rho = -i[\hat H_a,\rho] + \gamma \left(\hat\sigma\rho \hat\sigma^\dagger- \{\hat\sigma^\dagger \hat\sigma, \rho\}/2 \right)$ where~\cite{Appendix}